Sourdough Brandon Logo

 Homemade sandwich bread can be used for sandwiches like grilled cheeses, PB&J’s, BLTs, and other lunch sandwiches.

-Additionally, I enjoy it as morning toast with butter and jelly or dunked with tomato soup.
+Additionally, I enjoy it as a morning toast with butter and jelly like Concord Grape Jam with Vanilla or dunked with tomato soup.
 You could even use it as the base for bread pudding, dried croutons, and the list goes on.

 Turkey sandwich on plate using sourdough sandwich bread